Kaidxer/16-bit-CPU-Emulator/README.md

 # 16-bit-CPU-Emulator
-just a 16 bit cpu emulator i built just to pass time, xD, not tested for real world application
+a 16 bit cpu emulator written in C++
+# i just did this to pass time because i got burnt out on other thingss lol